prashant9394/helm-charts/docs/setup-tasks.md

                                                         - HVS_URL=<url>                            : VS API URL
                                                         - BEARER_TOKEN=<token>                              : for authenticating with VS
                                                     Optional environment variables:
-                                                        - TPM_OWNER_SECRET=<40 byte hex>                    : When provided, setup uses the 40 character hex string for the TPM owner password.
-Auto-generated when not provided.
+                                                        - TPM_OWNER_SECRET=<40 char hex>                    : When provided, setup uses the 40 character hex string for the TPM owner password.
+                                                        - TPM_ENDORSEMENT_SECRET=<40 char hex>              : When provided, setup uses the 40 character hex string for the TPM endorsement password.

   create-host                                 - Registers the trust agent with the verification service.
                                                     Required environment variables:
                                                         - HVS_URL=<url>                            : VS API URL
                                                         - BEARER_TOKEN=<token>                              : for authenticating with VS
                                                         - CURRENT_IP=<ip address of host>                   : IP or hostname of host with which the host will be registered with HVS
-                                                    Optional environment variables:
-                                                        - TPM_OWNER_SECRET=<40 byte hex>                    : When provided, setup uses the 40 character hex string for the TPM owner password.
-Auto-generated when not provided.

   create-host-unique-flavor                 - Populates the verification service with the host unique flavor
                                                     Required environment variables: